Wildcats sidelined at the buzzer

 The Huskies went up three with 29 seconds remaining on a Wildcat turnover in the paint.

-Wayne State took the ball on its ensuing possession and Mohr misfired on a three-point attempt.
+Wayne State took the ball on its ensuing possession and Mohr misfired on a 3-point attempt.

-Ben Dentlinger grabbed an offensive rebound and kicked the ball back out to Justin Eagins splashed a long ball to even the score with 19 seconds left.
+Ben Dentlinger grabbed an offensive rebound and kicked the ball back out to Justin Eagins, who made a 3-pointer to even the score with 19 seconds left.

 After the officials consulted the replay footage, the game was over and the Wayne State crowd sat in disbelief.